minimum 5 years in ex-bourbon casks

 Florent Beuchet grew up in a family of Burgundian winemakers (Diva Wine) who became interested in distillates (Les Fils d'Emile Pernot, Banks).
 He started his own project in 2014 and built - with the help of British and Dutch importers - a wide portfolio (111 variants), although recently more and more often he has been acquiring barrels from source distilleries.
 Single casks are available temporarily and blends on a long-term basis.
 Florent aptly noticed that the casual consumer cannot identify authentic rum anymore, because embellished products are too popular on the market.

 Authentic rum, what is it then?
 Well, it is not sweetened, without artificial additives and described in accordance with the facts.
-To what extent can an independent bottler guarantee this?
-To a large extent, because most of the additives are added during the bottling process and the CDI bottles on its own.
+To what extent can an independent bottler guarantee the earlier noted?
+Largely, because most of the additives are supplemented during the bottling process and the CDI bottles on its own.

 The producer often distributes rums from less obvious, more exotic locations.
 For today's dessert, however, I chose the classic rum 'CDI Jamaica 5 years'.
 A blend of Clarendon and Worthy Park rums, both pot distilled, both aged in their country of origin for a minimum of five years in ex-bourbon oak barrels.
 The bottle contains 7 grams of organic sugar cane syrup.
 Blend has remained in the offer since the brand 's debut (2014).